Mohamed-Akram26/Terraform-Projects/#1. AWS VPC Infrastructure Setup using Terraform/README.md

-# Please refer to Artifacts.md for screenshots and verification steps.
+# Please refer to Artifacts.md for Real-Time screenshots and verification steps.

 # Terraform Project: VPC Infrastructure on AWS